 What makes the perfect campsite?
-Aesthetics, safety, privacy and comfort are all measures of a desirable campsite.
+Aesthetics, safety, privacy, and comfort are all measures of a desirable campsite.
 However, securing such amenities does not entail a major remodelling effort.
 Look for a level spot rather than creating one.
 Use a waterproof groundsheet or tent with a sewn-in floor so that you won't have to dig drainage ditches to deal with runoff in wet weather.
 Bring lightweight furniture and conveniences along to eliminate the desire to build them on-site.
-Camp stoves, mattresses, tables, chairs and lanterns - even solar showers - are readily available, and they can be carried in and out with ease.
+Camp stoves, mattresses, tables, chairs, and lanterns-even solar showers-are readily available, and they pack in and out with ease.

-Leave rocks and logs where they are found to avoid damaging habitat for small creatures such as reptiles and insects.
+Leave rocks and logs where they are found to avoid damaging habitat for small creatures like reptiles and insects.
 This will also help to maintain the beauty and natural integrity of the site that we travel to see.
-Oftentimes, one can detect the removal of rocks and logs at a damaged site.
-In this instance, you can endeavour to help nature along by moving rocks and logs back into their normal positions especially if the damage is obviously recent.
+(At a damaged site, oftentimes one can detect the removal of rocks and logs.
+In this instance, one may endeavour to help nature along by moving rocks and logs back into their normal positions especially if the damage is obviously recent.)

 Trees are often damaged near campsites.
-Take care not to break off branches while securing tents or clotheslines, and when suspending food (to discourage scavenger animals such as quolls and possums).
-Place a stuff sack or other material under ropes or where padding is necessary to protect bark.
+Take care not to break off branches while securing tents or clotheslines, and when suspending food (in order to discourage Quolls and Possums).
+Place a stuff sack or other material under ropes or where padding is necessary to protect the bark.